Get covered in minutes!

 Things that can help keep your premium low should you get into an at-fault crash is adding MAPFRE’s Accident Forgiveness Endorsement to your auto insurance policy in advance.
 When you have this endorsement, if you or someone on your policy gets into an at-fault accident, your premium won’t increase because of that first at-fault incident.
 In addition:

-• MAPFRE will waive and not assign points for the first at-fault accident
+• MAPFRE will waive and not assign points for the first at-fault accident.

-• Only one at-fault accident per policy will be forgiven at any point in time
+• Only one at-fault accident per policy will be forgiven at any point in time.

-• If you are found liable for an accident, you will still receive a surcharge notice but the surcharge will not trigger a rate increase when the policy renews with MAPFRE
+• If you are found liable for an accident, you will still receive a surcharge notice, but the surcharge will not trigger a rate increase when the policy renews with MAPFRE.

 Eligibility for Accident Forgiveness depends upon certain criteria including merit rating code, driving history, operator assignment and your current Merit Rating step which your Independent Agent can discuss with you.

 Remember, if you do get into an accident, MAPFRE doesn’t want you to be stressed by the claims and repairs process.
 Filing a claim is simple, whether online or by calling our 24-hour reporting line at 1-800-221-1605.
-Our expert claims adjustors will help you through the entire process.
+Our expert claims adjusters will help you through the entire process.

 Please Note:This content is not intended to describe any specific coverage offered by MAPFRE Insurance.
 No coverage is provided, bound or guaranteed by this article.
 Available coverages, credits and discounts vary from state to state and are subject to eligibility criteria and policy terms/conditions, which will control in the event of conflict between this article and your insurance policy.
 For information about your policy, please review your individual policy contract and speak with your insurance representative.